YDX-2147483647/statistical-dsp/report.typ

     ]
   ) <fig:PDF-1000-too_many_bins>

   This is an essential caveat of Monte--Carlo simulations.
 To obtain a detailed PDF, we should make more realizations. @fig:PDF-5000 increases $M$ from $1000$ to $5000$, and the data is capable of more bins.
+The simulated PDF match the theoretical PDF more closely for large $M$ (i.e. more realizations).

   #figure(
     image("fig/PDF-5000.png", width: 60%),